1. Quick Facts

 - Preferred Timing: Flexible weekly administration timing

-- Administration Notes: Slow titration schedules are commonly emphasized in order to reduce gastrointestinal side effects
+- Administration Notes: Gradual dose-escalation schedules are commonly utilized in research settings to improve tolerability and reduce gastrointestinal side effects.

 - Product Strength: 20.00 mg/mL